-How To Write a Novel: The Complete 20-Step Guide
+How to Write a Novel (Without Fail): The Ultimate 20-Step Guide

 If you’re writing a police procedural crime novel, you need to have a scene where the detective unmasks the murderer and explains the rationale behind the murder.

-Think about the climactic moment your novel will be building up to.
-This final climactic moment will usually occur in the climax of the second or third act.
-Fill in your outline with the climactic moment.
-Then write out the five key moments of the scene for that climactic moment.
+Think about the climactic moment your novel builds up before the final showdown at the end.
+This climactic moment will usually occur in the climax of the second or third act.

+If you know this, fill in your outline with the climactic moment, then write out the five key moments of the scene for that moment.

-Note: If you don’t know them, just leave them blank.
-It’s okay to not know at this point.
+If you don’t know them, just leave them blank.
+You can always come back to it.

 Readers are sophisticated.
 They’ve been taking in stories for years, since they were children, and they have deep expectations for what should be in your story.

-That means if you want readers to like your story you need to meet and even exceed some of those expectations.
+That means if you want readers to like your story, you need to meet and even exceed some of those expectations.

 Stories do this constantly.
 We call them conventions, or tropes, and they’re patterns that storytellers throughout history have found make for a good story.

-In the romantic comedy genre, for example, there is almost always the sidekick best friend, some kind of love triangle, and a meet cute moment where the two potential lovers meet.
+In the romantic comedy (love) genre, for example, there is almost always the sidekick best friend, some kind of love triangle, and a meet cute moment where the two potential lovers meet.

-In the mystery genre, the story always begins with a murder, there are one or more red herrings, and at the end there’s a final unveiling of the murder.
+In the mystery genre, the story always begins with a murder, there are one or more red herrings, and there’s a final unveiling of the murder at the end.

+Think through the three to five novels and films you read/watched.
+What conventions and tropes did they have in common?

 12. Set Your Intention

 You’re almost ready to start writing.
-But before you do, set your intention.
+Before you do, set your intention.

 Researchers have found that when you’re trying to create a new habit, if you imagine where and when you will participate in that habit, you’re far more likely to follow through.